wso2/docs-is/en/docs/learn/identifier-first-flow-handler.md

 }
 ```

-Now you can access the sample app using any of the configured federated authenticators by entering the username followed by the authenticator (for example, jake@facebook.com or jake@yahoo.com).
+Now you can access the sample app using any of the configured federated authenticators, by entering the username followed by the authenticator (for example, jake@gmail.com).
+You can either disable the `validate_username` property and test it with any name or you can create a user in the console.
+See more details on how to use an email address as the username [here](../../learn/using-email-address-as-the-username).